-Identify, analyse and produce solutions to problems related to the civil engineering/ surveying environments as presented in classroom and laboratory examples and practicals; and as encountered in the real-life work context as part of experiential learning.

-- Apply analytical and practical techniques and knowledge related to the specific disciplines of civil engineering/ surveying. - Conduct civil engineering/ surveying operations and apply practical skills related to the specific real-life working environment as addressed through laboratory practicals, and specific skills training and projects done in industry during experiential training. - Communicate in a professional manner using the language, concepts, models, techniques and equipment encountered in the engineering/ surveying working environment. - Apply mathematical techniques and interpret results of mathematical calculations to assist in the solving of engineering/ surveying problems. - Use basic scientific and technological principles in an engineering/surveying applied context. - Analyse the overall functioning and purpose of a particular organisation. - Organise and give directions to the work of self and others. - Work as part of a team or independently as required by the work environment. - Work ethically, safely and responsibly with due consideration for the environment and fellow human beings.
+- Identify, analyse and produce solutions to problems related to the civil engineering/ surveying environments as presented in classroom and laboratory examples and practicals; and as encountered in the real-life work context as part of experiential learning. - Apply analytical and practical techniques and knowledge related to the specific disciplines of civil engineering/ surveying. - Conduct civil engineering/ surveying operations and apply practical skills related to the specific real-life working environment as addressed through laboratory practicals, and specific skills training and projects done in industry during experiential training. - Communicate in a professional manner using the language, concepts, models, techniques and equipment encountered in the engineering/ surveying working environment. - Apply mathematical techniques and interpret results of mathematical calculations to assist in the solving of engineering/ surveying problems. - Use basic scientific and technological principles in an engineering/surveying applied context. - Analyse the overall functioning and purpose of a particular organisation. - Organise and give directions to the work of self and others. - Work as part of a team or independently as required by the work environment.

+Work ethically, safely and responsibly with due consideration for the environment and fellow human beings.

-2.2.1 Admission Requirements:
+2.4.1 Admission Requirements:

-i) National Senior Certificate with rating code s:
+2.4.1.1 National Senior Certificate with rating codes:

 English Home Language (4)

 English First Additional Language (4)

 Mathematics (4)

 Physical Science (4)

-- ii) A minimum of 130 total credits; with a maximum of 60 credits with "Partial Achievement", at NQF Level 4 - iii) Pass all Pre-Tech subjects with a minimum of 50%

-iv) National Senior Certificate/Standard 10 / Matric Certificate with a minimum
+- 2.4.1.2 A minimum of 130 total credits; with a maximum of 60 credits with "Partial Achievement", at NQF Level 4 - 2.4.1.3 Pass all Pre-Tech subjects with a minimum of 50% - 2.4.1.4 National Senior Certificate/Standard 10 / Matric Certificate with a minimum

 Maths D (HG)

 Physical Science D (HG)

 English E (SG)

-- v) An appropriate N4 Certificate with minimum 50% passes in all subjects and a minimum of 50% for Maths at the N4 level and an E (SG) symbol for English - An appropriate GCE, GCSE, IGCSE or Cambridge School Certificate with at least five subjects (including Mathematics, Science and English) passed at the same examination sitting.
+- 2.4.1.5 An appropriate N4 Certificate with minimum 50% passes in all subjects and a minimum of 50% for Maths at the N4 level and an E (SG) symbol for English - 2.4.1.6 An appropriate GCE, GCSE, IGCSE or Cambridge School Certificate with at least five subjects (including Mathematics, Science and English) passed at the same examination sitting.

-2.2.2 Duration of Study:
+2.4.2 Duration of Study: